Kemal-RC-GH/Final_Project-ROEM/README.md

 # Getting Started:

+    🔻 Run the flask:  flask --app app.py --debug run

     🔻 Visit http://127.0.0.1:5000/ in your web browser.

-    🔻 Login using the default credentials (if you haven't modified them).
+    🔻 Register and Login using the default credentials (if you haven't modified them).

     🔻 Explore the functionalities to create, edit, and manage your events.